john-wigg/best-data-practices/README.md

   * Very long names are problematic for certain software, so avoid.
   * Use leading zeros for sequential numbering.
 * Include date in sensible format.
-* Use some organizational elements for fast identification such as short name of location.
+* Use some organisational elements for fast identification such as short name of location.

 ![Example for bad practice](https://imgs.xkcd.com/comics/documents.png (An example for very bad practice https://xkcd.com/1459/))